EighteenZi/rocksdb_wiki/RocksDB-Repairer.md

 ## Usage

-Note the CLI command uses default options for repairing your DB.
-If you need to specify any options, e.g., custom comparator, or have multiple column families, you probably want to choose the programmatic way.
+Note the CLI command uses default options for repairing your DB and only adds the column families found in the SST files.
+If you need to specify any options, e.g., custom comparator, or have column family-specific options, you should choose the programmatic way.

 ### Programmatic